PT Adaro Indonesia

 Balangan Coal Companies

-PT Semesta Centramas (SCM), PT Laskar Semesta Alam (LSA) and PT Paramitha Cipta Sarana (PCS) (Balangan Coal Companies) each separately have an IUP over an area of 7,500 ha that covers the Balangan Coal Companies deposit.
+PT Semesta Centramas (SCM), PT Laskar Semesta Alam (LSA) and PT Paramitha Cipta Sarana (PCS) (Balangan Coal Companies) separately holds an IUP over a total area of 7,500 ha that covers the Balangan Coal Companies’ deposits.
 AE has 75% equity stake in each company.

 Adaro Metcoal Companies

-AE has a 75% equity interest in MIP which holds a mining permit (IUP) for a 2,000 hectare coal concession in the Lahat district of South Sumatera that contains a medium energy and ultra-low pollutant sub-bituminous coal.
-Based on the JORC compliance report in 2016 the total estimated resources are 287.5 Mt and reserves are 254.0 Mt of a 4,292 kcal/kg (gar) coal.
-The MIP coal is suited for fuel supply to a dedicated mine-mouth power plant.
+AE has a 75% equity interest in MIP, which holds a mining license (IUP) for a 2,000 hectare coal concession in the Lahat district of South Sumatra that contains medium energy and ultra-low pollutant subbituminous coal suited for power generation.

 PT Bhakti Energi Persada (BEP)

-AE owns 10.22% of BEP.
-In 2012, AE entered into a convertible loan and share subscription agreement with the option to provide a loan to BEP of up to US$500 million, convertible up to 51% of equity in BEP (Option One), and an option agreement to acquire BEP shares from its controlling shareholders by offering newly issued shares of AE (Option Two).
-The validity period for these two options is up to 2021.
+AE owns 10.22% of BEP, and in 2012 AE entered into a convertible loan and share subscription agreement with the option to provide a loan to BEP of up to US$500 million, convertible to up to 51% of equity in BEP (Option One), and an option agreement to acquire BEP shares from its controlling shareholders by offering newly issued shares of AE (Option Two).
+These two options are valid until 2021.